dmccrearytg/copilot-metadata/docs/glossary.md

 The file that describes the structure and definitions of Solution Kit metadata.

+#### MedGraphRAG
+I loved the MedGraphRAG paper.
+I am promoting it on all my networks.
+Junde Wu

 #### Named Entity Resolution

 The process of identifying, disambiguating, and linking mentions of entities in text to unique identifiers, typically within a predefined set of entity vertices in a graph.
 This facilitates accurate analysis of relationships and interactions between entities across documents.